francine-stephens/blind_reviews/README.md

 # blind_reviews
- contains scripts to scrape blind reviews and analyze.
+ contains scripts to scrape and analyze reviews on Blind.